One Day at a Time (1975 TV series): Ratings

-One Day at a Time was best known in the 1980s as a staple of the CBS Sunday-night lineup, one of the most successful in TV history, along with Archie Bunker's Place, Alice, and The Jeffersons.
+One Day at a Time was best known in the early 1980s as a staple of the CBS Sunday-night lineup, one of the most successful in TV history, along with Archie Bunker's Place, Alice, and The Jeffersons.

-The series consistently ranked among the top twenty (if not the top ten) programs in the ratings.
+The series consistently ranked among the top twenty, if not the top ten, programs in the ratings.
 However, the network moved the show around on the prime time schedule eleven times.
 By the end of the 1982–83 season, viewership was beginning to slip and the series ended season eight ranking at No. 16.
-At this time, Bonnie Franklin and Valerie Bertinelli were anxious to move on, but agreed to do a ninth (and final) season.
+At this time, Bonnie Franklin and Valerie Bertinelli were anxious to move on, but agreed to do a ninth and final season.